cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Macro/implementation_of_macros.md

 }
 ```

-Usage of these three macros in package `pkg3`:
+The three macros defined above are used in package `pkg3`:

 <!-- run -macro9 -->